JPMorgan Chase: 2024

+On December 2, JPMorgan Chase was fined S$2.4 million by the Monetary Authority of Singapore after providing inaccurate and incomplete information to clients in 24 over-the-counter bond transactions by relationship managers, overcharging the clients and refusing to pay back the money difference from the pre-agreed spreads to the spreads given to clients.

 Financial data

 Note: Financial data in billions of US dollars and employee data in thousands.
 For years 1998, 1999, and 2000 figures are combined for Chase Manhattan and J.P.
 Morgan & Co., for consistency, pre-dating their official merger in 2000.
 The data is sourced from the company's SEC Form 10-K from 1998 to 2020.

-CEO-to-worker pay ratio

-For the first time in 2018, a U.S. Securities and Exchange Commission rule mandated under the Dodd–Frank Wall Street Reform and Consumer Protection Act requires publicly traded companies to disclose how their CEOs are compensated in comparison with their employees.
-In public filings, companies have to disclose their pay ratios, or the CEO's compensation divided by the median employee's.
-According to SEC filings, JPMorgan Chase & Co. paid its CEO $28,320,175 in 2017, while the average worker employed by JPMorgan Chase & Co. was paid $77,799 in 2017, marking a CEO-to-worker pay ratio of 364 to 1.
-As of April 2018, steelmaker Nucor represented the median CEO-to-worker pay ratio from SEC filings with values of 133 to 1.
-On May 2, 2013, Bloomberg BusinessWeek found the ratio of CEO pay to the typical worker rose from about 20-to-1 in the 1950s to 120-to-1 in 2000.
-Total 2018 compensation for CEO Jamie Dimon was $30,040,153, and total compensation of the median employee was determined to be $78,923; the resulting pay ratio was estimated to be 381 to 1.

 Structure

 The corporate structure of JPMorgan Chase & Co. has changed throughout its history through various mergers and acquisitions as well as geographic expansion.
 In the United States, it owns and operates two key legal subsidiaries: